Regulatory updates

 • Purchase order/sales order: Purchase order/sales order or contracts are used by companies as control/governance mechanism to establish the contractual obligations of the parties.
 Where the terms of such purchases or sales are agreed at the time of receipt or at the time of booking the invoice and thus depending upon the likely interface/input to the ‘books of account’, one may conclude it to be part of accounting software requiring existence of an audit trail feature

-• Records of Property, Plant and Equipment/intangible assets: Property, plant and equipment /intangible assets register may be classified as accounting software, if the same provides direct and auto feed to the accounting software2.
+• Records of Property, Plant and Equipment/intangible assets: Property, plant and equipment /intangible assets register may be classified as accounting software, if the same provides direct and auto feed to the accounting software2 Auto feed to books of account by a PPE register would be in terms of depreciation, profit or loss on sale of property, plant and equipment/intangible assets, etc..

 • Use of spreadsheets: End-user computing tools, like spreadsheets, may be classified as accounting software if the same provides direct and auto feed to the accounting software.

-• No exemptions from audit trail requirements: In case a company maintains its books of account in electronic mode, then it is required to comply with the requirements of Rule 3 of the Companies (Accounts) Rules, 20143 (Accounts Rules).
+• No exemptions from audit trail requirements: In case a company maintains its books of account in electronic mode, then it is required to comply with the requirements of Rule 3 of the Companies (Accounts) Rules, 20143 Rule 3 of the Companies (Accounts) Rules, 2014 inter alia requires every company which uses accounting software for maintaining its books of account to include a feature of recording audit trail of each and every transaction.
+It also requires the software to create an edit log of each change made in the books of account, whether or not the underlying journal entry can be edited or not.
+This is applicable from 1 April 2023 (Accounts Rules).
 This requirement is applicable to all companies and no exemption is available for the small and medium companies or for banks and Non-Banking Finance Companies (NBFCs)

 • No requirement to report on audit trail in the limited review report: The revised implementation guide has clarified that currently, there is no requirement prescribed under the Companies Act, 2013 or any of the SEBI Regulations for the auditors to report on the audit trail feature of accounting software while issuing their limited review report

 • Use of specialist/expert or reliance on information system audit report by the auditor: It has been specified that the auditor may consider involvement of a specialist or expert in the field of information technology to assist in evaluation of management controls and configurations in the accounting software regarding audit trail.
 However, while doing so, the auditor must comply with the requirements of SA 620, Using the Work of an Auditor’s Expert.
-Similarly, where accounting software is provided by a service provider, the auditor may consider using independent auditor’s report on service organisation (for example, SOC 1/SOC 2/ SAE 3402) for compliance with audit trail requirements4.
+Similarly, where accounting software is provided by a service provider, the auditor may consider using independent auditor’s report on service organisation (for example, SOC 1/SOC 2/ SAE 3402) for compliance with audit trail requirements4 It has been further clarified that if the SOC or SAE report of the service organisation does not cover the full reporting year, then the auditor would need to modify the reporting under clause 11(g) of the Audit and Auditors Rules.
 While doing so, statutory auditor of the company is required to comply with the requirements of SA 402, Audit Considerations Relating to an Entity Using a Service Organisation.
 However, the ultimate responsibility for reporting on audit trail would remain with the statutory auditor only.

 • Implication of audit trail feature not operational throughout the year: The revised implementation guide has clarified that in case there are no transactions during any part of the year, it would not be considered as a reason for not enabling the audit trail feature.
 Similarly, technical glitches in the accounting software during any part of the financial year due to which audit trail feature remains non-functional does not give any exemption to the management regarding their responsibility.
-Consequently, if the audit trail feature remains non-functional during any part of the year, the auditor would need to appropriately modify reporting under Rule 11(g) of the Audit and Auditors Rules5.
-It would also have an impact on reporting under Section 143(3)(b)6 and Section 143(3)(h)7 of the 2013 Act.
+Consequently, if the audit trail feature remains non-functional during any part of the year, the auditor would need to appropriately modify reporting under Rule 11(g) of the Audit and Auditors Rules5 It has also been clarified that reporting on the audit trail feature is independent of any adverse findings by the auditor .
+It would also have an impact on reporting under Section 143(3)(b)6 The auditor’s report should state whether proper books of account as required by law have been kept by the company, so far as appears from the examination of those books and proper returns and Section 143(3)(h)7 The auditor’s report should state any qualification, reservation or adverse remark relating to the maintenance of accounts and other matters connected therewith of the 2013 Act.

 • Applicability of materiality concept for reporting on audit trail: Rule 11(g) of the Audit and Auditors Rules states that audit trail is required for each and every transaction, creating an edit log of each change made in the books of account.
 Thus, reporting would apply for all the transactions, irrespective of the amount involved.
 Reporting on audit trail is a factual reporting.
 Auditor’s reporting is based on test checks which would require application of the concept of materiality for the purpose of sample selection